embassy-rs/embassy/README.md

 `embassy::util` contains some lightweight async/await utilities, mainly helpful for async driver development (signaling a task that an interrupt has occured, for example).

-## embassy-nrf
+## HALs

+Hardware Absraction Layers with asynchronous behaviors are provided for a variety of platforms.
-The `embassy-nrf` crate contains implementations for nRF 52 series SoCs.
+For example, the `embassy-nrf` crate contains implementations for nRF 52 series SoCs.

 - `uarte`: UARTE driver implementing `AsyncBufRead` and `AsyncWrite`.
 - `qspi`: QSPI driver implementing `Flash`.